-NOTICE: The SA10 supports the use of NPN sensors only.
+NOTICE: The SA12 Master supports the use of PNP sensors only.

-MS-style connectors allow interfacing on the Master and Tool modules.
-When the Tool Changer is coupled, the Master and Tool modules communicate across their interface using a spring-loaded pin block.
-A flexible boot surrounds the pin block to seal the connection from moisture and liquid while coupled.
-This V-ring seal is water resistant but not waterproof.
+Military-style Amphenol connectors allow customer interfacing on the Master and Tool modules.
+The Master pin block has compliant spring probes, and the Tool pin block has fixed contact pins (refer to Figure 1.1).
+When the Tool Changer is coupled, the Master and Tool modules communicate across the spring probes and contact pins.
+A flexible boot V-ring seal surrounds the pin block to seal the connection from moisture and liquid while coupled.
+This seal is water resistant but not waterproof.